Our Fund Raising

 Our team are more than just work colleagues, we are a family.
 And as most families do, when one member is finding life difficult or having a tough time, we all pull together and support each other.

-We have already held a fund raising event to help raise valuable funds to help Henry's family after his passing and we are going to hold our Summer Fete this year in memory of Henry and to help us raise enough money to send Laura, Steve, Pearl and Poppy to Disney World in Florida to fulfil Henry's dream.
+We held a fund raising event to help raise valuable funds to help Henry's family after his passing and went on to hold many more events, such as our midnight walk, Alicia's night alone in the cellar on Halloween & of course we held our 2022 Summer Fete in memory of Henry and to help us raise enough money to send Laura, Steve, Pearl and Poppy to Disney World in Florida to fulfil Henry's dream.